maciejglownia/StoikCytatQuiz/app/README.md

 ### Goal ###
 Create an app which let user test their knowledge about popular thoughts of stoics.
 Application is in polish language.
-This app contains thoughts of 4 stoics:
+This app contains thoughts of 4 stoics: Epictetus from Hierapolis, Marcus Aurelius, Seneca the Younger and Zeno of Citium.

 #####Overview:#####
 1. First activity is to welcome user,